Skip to main content

 DISCUSSION

 The implementation of STS shows measurable improvements in histology by the reduction in number of process steps and increase in productivity.
 The number of process steps has been reduced from 24 to 20.
 This may not seem like much, but the time impact of the steps eliminated reduced the “hands-on time” significantly by eliminating 4 major steps.
 The major steps eliminated were 1) the extremely time-consuming label generation process (approximately 3220 hours per year), 2) manually counting each block prior to tissue processing (approximately 10 hours per year), 3) elimination of photographs of baskets prior to tissue processing (approximately 4 hours per year) and 4) handwriting slides (approximately 134 hours per year).
 The other measurable improvement was seen in histology productivity in technical work.
-By streamlining tasks and eliminating paper, techs were able to add an additional 5 blocks per hour average to embedding and 10 blocks per hour average in sectioning.
+By streamlining tasks and eliminating paper, techs were able to add 5 blocks per hour average to embedding and 10 blocks per hour average in sectioning.
 We also see the amount of time to perform histology tasks (embedding, microtomy and case assembly) reduced from 837 seconds per case to 612 seconds per case, on average.
 This is a 27% reduction in hands-on time spent just in the histology lab.

-The addition of STS along with other improvements (such as the LIS ) have enabled CPA Labs to save anaverage of nearly 16 minutes of technical (hands-on) time per case.
+The addition of STS along with other improvements (such as the LIS ) have enabled CPA Labs to save an average of nearly 16 minutes of technical (hands-on) time per case.
 The equivalent of 52.3 technical hours daily (946.7 seconds times the average number of cases/ day at 199 divided by 3600).
 This is greater than one full time equivalent per day.
 Through other improvements in process and products, the first available specimens (specimens able to be worked on in histology; see Table 3) are now at 3:04 PM rather than 11:30 PM.

 Specimen tracking is needed in the Histology Laboratory.
 By removing the manual process of tracking the specimen, slides, and blocks it allows the technologists time to develop and improve their histologic techniques.
-The value of this time has increased as our seasoned technologists begin to retire and our new graduates lack the tenure and time to be trained appropriately.
-Specimen tracking gives back this lost time for additional technical training by reducing the need of paper logs, phone calls, and time consuming searches.
+The value of this time has increased as our seasoned technologists begin to retire, and our new graduates lack the tenure and time to be trained appropriately.
+Specimen tracking gives back this lost time for additional technical training by reducing the need of paper logs, phone calls, and time-consuming searches.
 The best aspect of Specimen tracking is the high degree of user-friendly applications with universal icons and text.
 The product was developed, and still in developmental upgrades, by histo-technologists and laboratorians who understand the needs of the laboratory better than the traditional software analysts and coders.

 Disclaimer